What is Albumin Blood Test?

 • The blood sample will be sent to a laboratory for analysis.

-No, this test has no risks associated as it is a normal blood test.
-However, some people may face little pain when the needle is inserted, but it goes soon.
+No, this test has no risks as it is a routine blood test.
+However, some people may experience a little pain when the needle is inserted, but it goes away soon.

 The results of an albumin test are usually reported as a numerical value in grams per deciliter (g/dL) or grams per litre (g/L) of blood.
 The normal range for albumin is typically between 3.5 and 5.0 g/dL (35-50 g/L).
 However, normal ranges may vary slightly depending on the laboratory that performs the test.